mhauskn/ale-deprecated/README.md

 http://www.arcadelearningenvironment.org/

-This repo contains modifications to the ALE base code.
+This repo contains the following modifications to the ALE base code:

+* Capable of displaying game screen as the agent learns.
+* Ability to pause the game or start manually controlling the game.